nodiaque/docker-steamcmd-server/README.md

 This Docker was mainly edited for better use with Unraid, if you don't use Unraid you should definitely try it!

-This Docker is forked from mattieserver, thank you for this wonderfull Docker.
+his Docker is forked from ich777, thank you for this wonderfull Docker.

 #### Support Thread: https://forums.unraid.net/topic/151809-support-nodiaque-gameserver-docker